 "Unfortunately, the current treatment for MB is not always effective and one of the reasons is believed to be due to the genetic characteristics underlying the type of MB, which make the cancer cell resistant to DNA damage to healthy cells, leading to relapse," Dr Gottardo said.

 Call 13 11 20 - We provide confidential phone information and support via Cancer Council 13 11 20 - this service is available for the cost of a local call and open to everyone as we know it's not just the patient and their immediate family who need our support.

 Cancer in the school community is a guide for school staff who would like to support students, families and colleagues affected by cancer.

 Our Children with cancer page provides a list of websites that specifically provide information and support for children, including those diagnosed with cancer and their siblings.

-As with everything we do, as an independent organisation, this research and support wouldn't be possible without the generous support of the community.
+As a non-government, community funded organisation, the research we are able to invest in and support we are able to provide wouldn't be possible without the generous support of the community.